ballerina-platform/ballerina-distribution/examples/http-client-payload-constraint-validation/http_client_payload_constraint_validation.md

 # HTTP client - Payload constraint validation

-The client-level response data binding also validates the payload against any constraints defined on the response payload type.
+The Ballerina [`constraint`](https://lib.ballerina.io/ballerina/constraint/latest/) module allows you to add constraints on a given data-type using different annotations.
+Use these constraint annotations on the response payload type if you want to add additional validations to the response.
+The `http:Client` uses the [`constraint`](https://lib.ballerina.io/ballerina/constraint/latest/) package to validate the payload against the given constraints.
+This validation happens soon after the successful data-binding of the response payload.
 If the validation fails, `http:PayloadValidationError` will be returned with the validation error message.
-Use this to directly validate the response payload with respect to the defined constraints.
+Use this to validate the response payload as the application program receives it, which allows you to guard against unnecessary processing and malicious payloads.

 ::: code http_client_payload_constraint_validation.bal :::